undisputed-deb/undisputed-deb/README.md

 threw together a productivity suite that actually makes life easier.
 PDF tools, image converters, text utilities - basically everything you didn't know you needed until 2am before a deadline.

-*used:* TypeScript, React, Next.js, a lot of coffee
+*used:* Java, Springboot,  TypeScript, React, Next.js, a lot of coffee

 ---